phasehumans/ai/02_Python/python.md

 for i in range(start, end, stepsize):
 // logic

 while -> contiue as long condn is true

+use of flag= true/ false --> to control loop, multi inside condn

 - break: exit loop
 - continue: skip that specific iteration